 Visit One of the World’s Most Beautiful Pharmacies

 The Rafalias pharmacy in Hydra has the proud title of being considered one of the most beautiful pharmacies in the world.
-That sounds like a random, not-so-interesting feat but the pharmacy is so cute and particular that it grabbed my attention and made me stop to explore it before I even realised it was well-known.
+That sounds like a random, not-so-interesting feat but the pharmacy is so cute and particular that it is well worth stopping by to explore.

-Paradosiakó specializes in fresh seafood dishes but if like me you don’t eat seafood, you can also order other Greek favourites like Soutzoukakia (deliciously seasoned meatballs in tomato sauce), fresh Greek salads, and fava beans.
-Paradosiakó offers excellent quality food at good value.
+If you don’t eat seafood, you can also order other Greek favourites like Soutzoukakia (deliciously seasoned meatballs in tomato sauce), fresh Greek salads, and fava beans.
+Paradosiakó offers excellent quality food at a good value.

 Il Casta Restaurant

 Where: Il Casta, Tompazi, Idra 180 40, Greece

 Hydra’s Il Casta restaurant boasts authentic Neapolitan Italian cuisine and is a nice palette change if you have been travelling in Greece for a while and are hoping for a change from the usual Greek dishes.